Essentials by Jon Kabat-Zinn · Guided by NL MINDFUL

-The Principles of Mindfulness, developed by Dr. Jon Kabat-Zinn (2013), form the scientific foundation of international Mindfulness research for emotional stability and resilience.
+The Principles of Mindfulness, developed by Dr. Jon Kabat-Zinn build the scientific foundation of international Mindfulness research: We explore them in our Mindfulness training week by week, making them tangible in daily life.

-Principles by Jon Kabat Zinn
+Principles by Jon Kabat Zinn · Guided by NL MINDFUL

 1. Patience